Talk to us 01204 238 046

 When responding, remember that your ability to meet or exceed the buyer's requirements will be under scrutiny.
 Thus, it's essential to demonstrate your understanding of the scope and express how your capabilities align with the project's needs.
 Use concrete examples from past work to illustrate your points, and be sure to address all specifications in your response.

-Should a supplier ask questions in an ITT?
+Should a Supplier Ask Questions in an ITT?

 There's a common misconception that asking questions in an ITT might indicate incompetence or lack of experience.
 However, this couldn't be further from the truth.
 Asking questions is a sign of engagement and shows that you are committed to understanding the client's needs fully.